 Trailhead Taphouse & Kitchen is the place to go if the concert is featuring blues.
 They dish out jambalaya, gumbo and craft beers.

 At D’Deli (consistently ranked as the No. 1 sandwich shop on the Front Range) you can have a true Colorado evening with a Buffalo ruben or smoked elk sandwich to go and head to a picnic table along the creek.

-You’ll also find food trucks and craft beer at Golden City Brewery, Mountain Toad and Barrels & Bottles, all downtown within easy walking distance of each other and an easy 15 minute drive to or from Red Rocks.
-For gluten free Red Rocks patrons, don’t miss Holidaily, which offers award-winning gluten free beer and a perfect start to your concert.
+You’ll also find craft beer and dinner options at Golden City Brewery, Mountain Toad and Barrels & Bottles, all downtown within easy walking distance of each other and an easy 15 minute drive to or from Red Rocks.
+Of if you prefer to be a bit closer to Red Rocks for your pre-concert sustenance, try Over Yonder Brewery, Golden’s newest brewery – and the closest brewery to Red Rocks, For gluten free Red Rocks patrons, don’t miss Holidaily, which offers award-winning gluten free beer and a perfect start to your concert.